Exercising during your Second Trimester

 Thank goodness for the second trimester, many times referred to as the… “Golden Trimester”!

 Well, for many anyway.
 Take advantage of feeling better during your 2nd trimester.
 If you weren’t able to exercise during your 1st trimester but you feel better now and you doctor has cleared you to exercise, then it’s time get moving.
 Even just 10 minutes every day can help you feel better.

 If you haven’t been exercising and are starting now, that’s ok, just follow the same guidelines as exercising during your 1st trimester.
 Start slow, keep it pregnancy safe, follow the guidelines below and be sure to discuss your exercise with your doctor.
-The Knocked Up Fitness Prenatal Program and Workouts are appropriate for beginners (just follow any modifications and skip any exercises that my not feel good for your body).
+The Knocked-Up Fitness Prenatal Membership are appropriate for beginners or more experienced exercises (with a variety of workouts, education tutorials, and daily workout schedules and more!)